echolang/docs/stdlib/contract.md

 # contract

 `contract::` holds interfaces and nothing else.
-Four of them matter, and between them they are the entire iteration protocol: **`foreach` uses these interfaces and nothing else.** `array<T>` gets no special treatment from it, and neither does anything else in the library.
+Six of them matter, and they split into two protocols: four for iteration, two for unwrapping. **`foreach` uses the first four and nothing else, and `guard` uses the other two and nothing else.** `array<T>` gets no special treatment from either, and neither does anything else in the library.

 ```echo
 array<string> $gates = ["Abydos", "Chulak"];